youcefbt-dz/MarketLab/CONTRIBUTING.md

-# Contributing to Stock Portfolio Analyzer
+# Contributing to MarketLab

 Thank you for your interest in contributing!

 ## How to Contribute